Embedded-programming-Team-18/blind-nav-system/README.md

 ### How it Works
 - The LIDAR sensor(rotated by a servo motor) makes a map of 90o in front of the person.
-- Accordingly, the map and distance at which the obstacles the fingers get a feedback.
+- According to the map and distance at which the obstacles the fingers get a feedback.
 - Using that feedback the person and get an idea of where the obstacle is located, and he can go left or right.

 ### Contributors